IzaanQaiser/thinkback-ai/readme.md

  # thinkback

  note: this repository needs to be cleaned fully. it is a mess right now. tomorrow hopefully.
-SOON IN SHA ALLAH
+SOON IN SHA ALLAH. thinkback, clear, wwscraper, project 4. we going crazy in sha Allah

 This repo follows my **Ideas-to-Apps** system to turn ideas into full MVPs using ChatGPT as co-founder and CTO.